naviqore/documentation/Writerside/topics/deployment.md

 # Deployment

-Deployment of the complete Naviqore system, which consists of a public transit service based on GTFS and the extended Raptor algorithm, along with a simple viewer.
+Deployment of the complete Naviqore system, which consists of a public transit service based on GTFS and the extended RAPTOR algorithm, along with a simple viewer.

 ## Configuration